 “All players in this game have their own agenda.
 The guy (unless he’s a regular and knows the girls as ‘people’) think the women there are cheap sluts who he can pay enough to get sex.
 He thinks he holds all the power because he has all the money.
 He acts all nice and sweet, as he’s drinking and escaping his real life.
 Meanwhile the girls are telling him some compliment about his dress or personality, or manliness, and making him feel even more important and appreciated.
 This is their power, and they use it to take his dollars by making him think it’s his idea to give it to them.
 The whole time he’s thinking that he’s the one in charge, while they plan his evening for him, and laugh in the dressing room about how much money they took from him.”

-Nadeau and her co-workers inherited society’s shame and scorn, otherizing and diminishing them, perpetuating a secretive existence, and an unwillingness to share what they did for a living.
-But contrastingly, they were also powerful frontline warriors in the struggle for female empowerment, taking hits—literal and figurative—while suffering and resisting depredations, long before the current shift in gender discourse.
+Nadeau and her co-workers couldn’t avoid being tarnished by societal shaming and scorn which otherized and diminished them, and led to a secretive existence in the shadows, and an unwillingness to share with anyone what they did for a living.
+But contrastingly, they were also powerful frontline warriors in the struggle for female empowerment, taking hits—literal and figurative—while suffering and resisting terrible depredations, long before the current shift in gender discourse.
 They represented a courageous amazonian vanguard of sacrifice and strength, dressed in the stage costumery that was the armor of their kin.
-Their unabashed confidence in the beauty of their bodies that are still the battlefields of so much conflict, ought to be acknowledged.
+Their unabashed confidence in the beauty of their bodies (that remain the battlefields of so much cultural conflict) ought to be acknowledged.
 Theirs’ is an unsung chapter in the dismantling of female denigration that is only now coming to fruition through the “Time’s Up” and “Me Too” movements.

-Through all of this, Nadeau never lost sight of her artistic compulsion, and during those many years she photographed backstage scenes, her co-dancers in quiet moments, or the full glare of showtime, and the customers.
-Her intention was to document a fascinating world—its colorful habitués, power structures, and sometimes harrowing psychologies—from the unheard perspective of the women around whom the entire cavalcade still revolves.
-In the early 2000s towards the end of her dancing career, Nadeau began exploring these themes in subtleties of form and palette, endowing her watercolor vignettes with the atmospherics of her experiences, their physical and social architectures, and the financial thrum that underpins the industry.
-Bold, and cast in the patina of those clubs, her paintings are titled as suggestively as the scenarios that they depict—The (Dreaded) Lickers, The Hustle, Pay to Watch, and Blood For The Vampires.
+Through all of this, Nadeau never lost sight of her artistic compulsion, and during those many years she photographed countless backstage scenes; her co-dancers in quiet moments, or the full glare of showtime; and the customers.
+Her intention was to document a fascinating world—its colorful habitués, power structures, and sometimes harrowing psychologies—from the unheard perspective of the women around whom the entire cavalcade revolved.
+In the early 2000s towards the end of her dancing career, Nadeau began exploring these themes in subtleties of form and palette, endowing her watercolor vignettes with the atmospherics of her experiences; their physical and social architectures; and the financial thrum that underpins the industry.
+Her paintings are titled as suggestively as the scenarios that they depict—The (Dreaded) Lickers, The Hustle, Pay to Watch, and Blood For The Vampires.
 Nadeau’s is not erotic art, nor pornographic, nor even sexy.
-It is an anthropological study into a little understood world by someone who knows its heart, and her oeuvre is a reclamation, a political statement of female emancipation.
+It is an anthropological study into a little understood environment by someone who knows its heart.
+Her oeuvre is a reclamation, a political statement of female emancipation.